InsightGit/Morpheus/README.md

 - Several Python 3 scripts to assist with asset management and the build process

 ## 🏗️ Work in Progress (WIP)
-- Reworking puzzler test game to support newer API, and creating the Hayai test game (in progress)s
+- Reworking puzzler test game to support newer API, and creating the Hayai test game (in progress)
 - Doxygen and Sphinx documentation (in progress)
 - Affine Background and TextBase support (in progress)
 - Background animation support (in progress)